imcare-canada/imcare-canada.github.io/index.md

 ## Hybrid Care Model

 It is our goal to provide our patients with the best care possible.
-With this in mind, we can schedule in-person and remote appointments depending on patient preference and the nature of the appointment. **Please note that all appointmnets with Dr. Sharma will be at our Port Hope office.** Please don't hesitate to <a href="">contact us</a> if you have any questions.
+With this in mind, we can schedule in-person and remote appointments depending on patient preference and the nature of the appointment. **Please note that all appointments with Dr. Sharma will be at our Port Hope office.** Please don't hesitate to <a href="">contact us</a> if you have any questions.

 ## Words from our Patients